 Each year Blue Mesa Review holds a writing contest in Poetry, Fiction, and Nonfiction.
-The 2016 judges are: Ocean Vuong for Poetry, Jensen Beach for Fiction, and Debra Monroe for Nonfiction.
+The 2017 judges are: Safiya Sinclair for Poetry, Rigoberto González for Nonfiction, and for the first time, co-judges for Fiction, Lori Ostlund and Anne Raeff.
 We encourage you to submit your very best work online through our submissions manager.
 First place winners receive a cash prize and publication in Blue Mesa Review and second place will also receive publication.
 We look forward to reading your work!

 June 1 – August 31

 Publication, $500 cash prize for the first place winner in each genre.

 This competition is open to original English language works in the genres of Poetry, Fiction, and Nonfiction.
 The submission must be an unpublished work.
 Simultaneous submissions are acceptable; please note that reading fees are non-refundable, and you must withdraw the submission immediately via Submittable if it is accepted elsewhere.